ja11sop/std-filesystem-relative/papers/DXXXX.md

 ## Acknowledgements

-The author would like to thank Christopher Kohlhoff for his suggestions and feedback.
+The author would like to thank Christopher Kohlhoff for his suggestions and feedback and also Jonathan Wakely for his editorial improvements.